Hocking Conservancy District

 The Athens Local Protection Project (ALPP) did not become a reality overnight.
 According to Mr. Donald Johnson (the first secretary-treasurer of the conservancy district) there were studies of the Hocking River in August 1948, August 1950, and again in June of 1956.
 There was also a study of the Coolville area for the possibility of navigation in 1889.
 There were several more studies completed before the ALPP could become a reality.

 In 1963, the Hocking River flooded the entire valley, including Athens, forcing many people to be evacuated from their homes.
-This flood event devastated the Hocking River basin, but it would not be the last time flooding would devastate the area.
-This was just one of the many floods that occurred in this valley, which eventually led to the formation of the Hocking Conservancy District.
+This flood event devastated the Hocking River basin, but it would not be the last time flooding would devastate the valley.
+Repeated flood events led to the formation of the Hocking Conservancy District to address these issues.

-Another major flood of the Hocking River occurred in March of 1964, larger than the flood in 1963.
-Flooding is but one of many natural disasters coming from Mother Nature that many communities are forced to deal with.
-This flood of 1964 caused large-scale damage, but it did have a positive effect (as odd as that sounds) in terms of flood control for the Athens area.
+Another major flood of the Hocking River occurred in March of 1964, cresting higher than the flood of 1963.
+Flooding is but one of Mother Nature's natural disasters that many communities are forced to navigate.
+The flood of 1964 caused large-scale damage throughout the watershed and led to the creation of the Athens Local Protection Project.

 On March 11th, 1964 United States President Lyndon B. Johnson accompanied by Ohio Gov. James A. Rhodes and Mr. Fred E. Morr, (Director of ODNR) conducted an aerial survey of the area during the peak of the March 1964 flood.
-President Johnson expressed a keen interest in a finding a solution to this flooding problem.
-The State of Ohio had a concerned financial interest because of the several million dollars they had invested in the buildings for Ohio University; obviously they wanted to protect their investment.
+President Johnson expressed a keen interest in finding a solution to this flooding problem.
+The State of Ohio had a concerned financial interest due to having several million dollars invested in buildings for Ohio University.
+They wanted to protect their investment and provide for the safety of their students.

 1964 Flood, Athens, Ohio